 The vaccine and your fertility

-The vaccine does not impact fertility or menstrual cycles.
+The vaccine does not impact fertility.
 Confusion arose when a false report surfaced on social media saying that the spike protein on this coronavirus was the same as another spike protein, syncitin-1, involved in the growth and attachment of the placenta during pregnancy.
 The false report said getting the vaccine would cause the body to fight this spike protein and affect fertility.
 The two spike proteins are completely different.

 The vaccine and your pregnancy

 There is no evidence that vaccines are harmful to those who are pregnant or breastfeeding, or to their babies.
 In fact, pregnant people are strongly recommended to get fully vaccinated as they are at a high risk of severe outcomes due to the COVID-19 Delta variant.
 In August, 6 unvaccinated pregnant Albertans were admitted to ICU, up from 7 during the entire first year of the pandemic.
 Of the 6 cases, 5 resulted in pre-term births as early as 29 weeks.